- Fellowship - UT Southwestern Medical Center (2001-2004), Cardiology

 Amit Khera, M.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center and specializes in cardiac risk assessment and risk factor modifications.
-Dr. Khera is the Director of UT Southwestern’s Preventive Cardiology Program.
-In addition, he is Program Director of the Cardiology Fellowship and holds the Dallas Heart Ball Chair in Hypertension and Heart Disease.
+Dr. Khera is the Director of UT Southwestern's Preventive Cardiology Program.
+In addition, he is the Associate Chief of Cardiology for Faculty Development and holds the Dallas Heart Ball Chair in Hypertension and Heart Disease.

 Dr. Khera earned his medical degree at Baylor College of Medicine.
 He completed a residency in internal medicine at Harvard Medical School/Brigham and Women's Hospital and received advanced training through a cardiology fellowship at UT Southwestern Medical School.
 Dr. Khera also holds a master's degree in epidemiology from Harvard University.

 In addition to his clinical work, he pursues his passion for preventing cardiac disease by conducting extensive research in the subject.
 He has published over 200 academic articles in the field.